161sam/ai-workspaces/README.md

 ### Accessing Files on the Server

 The installer creates a `shared` folder (by default, located in the same directory where you ran the installation script).
-This folder is accessible by the n8n application.
+This folder is accessible by the n8n application and, if enabled, by the Remote Desktop environment.

-When you build automations in n8n that need to read or write files on your server, use the path `/data/shared` inside your n8n workflows.
-This path in n8n points to the `shared` folder on your server.
+**File Access Paths:**
+- **n8n workflows:** Use `/data/shared` inside your n8n workflows
+- **Remote Desktop:** Use `/shared` inside the desktop environment
+- **Host system:** Located in the `./shared` folder in your project directory

 **n8n components that interact with the server's filesystem:**

 - [Read/Write Files from Disk](https://docs.n8n.io/integrations/builtin/core-nodes/n8n-nodes-base.filesreadwrite/)
 - [Local File Trigger](https://docs.n8n.io/integrations/builtin/core-nodes/n8n-nodes-base.localfiletrigger/) (To start workflows when files change)
 - [Execute Command](https://docs.n8n.io/integrations/builtin/core-nodes/n8n-nodes-base.executecommand/) (To run command-line tools)

+### Remote Desktop Usage Tips

+- **File Transfer:** Use the shared folder for easy file transfer between host and desktop
+- **Copy/Paste:** Text can be copied between your local machine and the remote desktop
+- **Multiple Sessions:** You can have multiple browser tabs connected to the same desktop
+- **Resource Monitoring:** Use Portainer or Grafana to monitor desktop resource usage

 ## 📜 License